mori-b/aioconnectors/README.md

     python3 -m aioconnectors chat --port <port> [--target <server_ip>]

-## MISC
+## Windows ?

 To port aioconnectors to Windows, these steps should be taken, and probably more :
--Replace usage of unix sockets by local sockets (for example)
+-Replace usage of unix sockets by local sockets (for example).
+Since the implementation relies on unix sockets paths, a possible approach would be to preserve these paths, and manage a mapping between the paths and their corresponding local listening ports.
 -Port the usage of openssl in ssl_helper.py
 -Convert paths format